WeblateOrg/weblate/docs/admin/auth.rst

 Turning off password authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Email and password authentication can be disabled by removing
+E-mail and password authentication can be turned off by removing
 ``social_core.backends.email.EmailAuth`` from
 :setting:`django:AUTHENTICATION_BACKENDS`.
 Always keep
 ``weblate.accounts.auth.WeblateUserBackend`` there, it is needed for core